 I recommend using forums and Facebook groups for your destination to ask and read up on valuable, first-hand information from ex-pats and other travelers before you go.

-You’ll be able to find many different travel groups on Facebook again such as Solo Female Travellers, Solo/Single Traveller PH and Girls Who Travel where you can ask for travel advice or experiences other members have had at a particular destination.
+You’ll be able to find many different travel groups on Facebook again such as Solo/Single Traveller PH, Solo Female Traveler Network and Girls Who Travel where you can ask for travel advice or experiences other members have had at a particular destination.